Celebrities React To Kate Spade’s Tragic Death

 She is survived by her husband of 24 years, Andy Spade, and their 13-year-old daughter, Frances Beatrix Spade.

-As soon as news of this tragedy broke, many of her famous friends and fans, and companies that she worked with, began posting tributes to her on social media.
+As soon as news of this tragedy broke, many of her famous friends and fans, and companies that she worked with began posting tributes to her on social media.

 “Kate Spade’s tragic passing is a painful reminder that we never truly know another’s pain or the burden they carry,” said president Donald Trump’s daughter Ivanka Trump on Twitter.
 “If you are struggling with depression, and contemplating suicide, please, please seek help.”